 The conclusion is that it is possible to speak of the boundaries of the firm in terms of ownership - even in a situation where all relevant productive assets are knowledge assets.
-However, this does not yet demonstrate the point made earlier, namely that concentration of coordination tasks produces a need for concentration of ownership.
-We can address this issue, however, by assuming that one of the agents, the entrepreneur, have decisive information (in the sense discussed earlier).
-While efficiency may require that this agent should have decision rights amounting to authority (as argued earlier), should he also be an owner?

-Consider a bigger "knowledge-based" firm where there is a group of scientists who each owns a patent.
-The entrepreneur, who is again equipped with a non-alienable entrepreneurial idea in which he may invest further, aggregates information from the messages of the scientists and directs their efforts.
+However, this does not yet demonstrate the point made earlier, namely that authority and ownership somehow go together.
+This issue can be addressed, however, by assuming that one of the agents, the entrepreneur, have decisive information (in the sense discussed earlier).
+While it argued earlier that it would be rational to give this agent decision rights amounting to authority, should he also be an owner?
+Consider a bigger "knowledge-based" firm where there is a group of n scientists (n >1) who each owns a patent.
+The entrepreneur, who again comes equipped with a non-alienable entrepreneurial idea, aggregates information from the messages of the scientists and directs their efforts.
 His knowledge is decisive in the sense that without it, all actions of the other agents produce zero value.
 The entrepreneur may improve on this decisive knowledge.
 Each agent needs access to his own patent and to the entrepreneur's direction in order to be productive.
-Given these assumptions, we again have the hold-up problem: Any one of the scientists can hold up the entrepreneur on his investment, leading the entrepreneur to choose inefficient investment levels.
+Given these assumptions, the hold-up problem is still present: Any one of the scientists can hold up the entrepreneur on his investment, leading the entrepreneur to choose inefficient investment levels.
 However, if the entrepreneur is given ownership to the alienable assets, that is, the patents, the hold-up problem disappears.
-Thus, this ownership arrangement should be chosen.
+Rational agents will choose this arrangement.